qutip/qutip-doc/guide/guide-measurement.rst

 .. note::

-   How to intrepret this "random chosing" is the famous "quantum measurement problem".
+   How to interpret this "random choosing" is the famous "quantum measurement problem".

 The eigenvectors of `spin_z` are the states with their spin pointing either up